mudasar187/Enterprise_Exam2018/README.md

             - Checks if offset and limit given in the parameters is valid
             - Throws exception if fails

-## End-to-end-tests

-What we have tested in e2e-tests

 ## Ports
 | Service | Local | Docker Gateway path |
 |--|--|--|